elicitmind/my-100DayOfCode-chalenge/log.md

 EVEN ON THE BUSIEST DAY, I will do whatever it takes to find that 1hour to learn something new in coding!

 ###

+### Day 108: September 26, 2021

+###

+**Today's Progress**
+After a while working with Redux in ReactApp I found it very helpful to get back to the documentation and read about fundamentals once again!

+Reviewing practiced methods, according to theory in DOCS, got me some insights!

+**Thoughts**
+UNDERSTANDING!Man mageMan mage

+###